dcBrian/Tuneify/README.md

 ## Key Features

-* Expand the Database: Add your very own songs and share them with everyone.
+* Add your very own songs.
-* Discover Treasures: Search through a diverse range of tracks to find your perfect jam.
+* Search through a diverse range of tracks.
-* Craft Your Ultimate Playlist: Create and curate your favorite playlist with just a few clicks.
+* Create and curate your favorite playlist.
-* Peek into Others' Musical World: See what they've crafted and get inspired by their musical journeys.
+* See other people's playlist and get inspired.

 ## How To Use